Terre Haute, Indiana: Arts

 Located on 7th Street between Wabash Avenue and Ohio Street, Terre Haute Arts Corridor includes the Swope Art Museum and two galleries - the Halcyon Contemporary Art Gallery and Gopalan Contemporary Art.
 The first Friday of every month, the area features art openings, musical performances, and socializing.

 The Swope Art Museum, open and free to the public since 1942, has a collection of American art, including work by Edward Hopper, Grant Wood, Thomas Hart Benton, Janet Scudder, Andy Warhol, Ruth Pratt Bobbs, Robert Motherwell, Robert Rauschenberg, and many others.

 The Turman Art Gallery at Indiana State University features rotating exhibitions by student and faculty artists.
 In 2007, the university was the recipient of nearly 150 Andy Warhol photographs and prints as part of the Andy Warhol Photographic Legacy Program.
 These additions were to be added to the other Andy Warhol prints already held in the university's permanent collection.
 The gallery's Permanent Art Collection and Study Collection includes a total of 3,600 paintings, sculptures, ceramics, drawings, prints, and photographs.

 The cornerstone of the Terre Haute Arts Corridor is the historic Indiana Theater.
 Designed by famed theater architect John Eberson in Spanish Andalusian style and opened in 1922, this theater seats 1,674 and houses a screen measuring 54 x 33 ft, which is the second-largest in the state.
 The theater, which had long sat vacant, was recently restored and is being used for concerts, film screenings, and other events.

 Terre Haute is home to several arts nonprofits, including Wabash Valley Art Spaces and Arts Illiana.

 Performing arts

 Community Theatre of Terre Haute presented its first shows in 1928.
-A staple of the Terre Haute arts scene, Community Theatre is a volunteer theatre producing five varied main stage plays and musical productions per year.
+A staple of the Terre Haute arts scene, Community Theatre is a volunteer theater producing five varied main stage plays and musical productions per year.

 Terre Haute also features the Crossroads Repertory Theatre, a professional theater company with over a 40-year history.
 Its season is mid-June through late-July and performances include classic and new plays and musicals, as well as educational programs and staged reading of new plays.

 Hatfield Hall is home to a 602-seat theater on the campus of Rose-Hulman Institute of Technology.
 A performing arts series has been held annually at Hatfield Hall for over 10 years.
 Indiana State University holds a performing arts series on its campus, as well.
 The performances of both series range from Broadway musicals, musical acts, and plays to lectures and dance productions.